 The IRDR Conference 2014 brought together some 200 leading experts and some of the best of an emerging cohort of young researchers in the field of disaster risk reduction from all academic and professional backgrounds to help create a “global IRDR community,” and bring continued worldwide attention to the IRDR programme.

-See below for the presentations and abstracts; you can download the abstracts here: IRDR Conference 2014 Programme
+See below for the presentations and abstracts; you can download the abstracts here: IRDR Conference 2014 Abstract Book